mlcommons/inference/v0.5/recommendation/README.md

 this fills in default command line options with the once specified in the profile.
 Command line options that follow may override the those.

 ```--backend```
-only the PyTorch backedn is currently supported.
+only the pytorch backedn is currently supported.
 However, we expect to add TensorFlow backend in the future.

 ```--use-gpu```
 flag that enables use of GPU.
 The number of GPUs used is controlled by CUDA_VISIBLE_DEVICES environment variable.